• Vital Shift

 A Mentor Who Moonlights as My Personal Provocateur

-His message was thought-provoking because it wasn't cynical.
+His message was interesting because it wasn't cynical.
 It was surrender wrapped in wisdom.

-It's a valid perspective.
-But we're having the wrong conversation.
+It was a valid perspective, but the wrong conversation.

-We're stuck arguing about the length of life while missing the whole point about its depth.
+We're often stuck arguing about the length of life while missing the whole point about its depth.

 Perhaps that's because we're using the wrong word: longevity.